Which Breast Pump should I choose?

 All mums know how important time saving strategies are and a double electric pump will enable you to express milk in up to half the time, as you can use it to express from both breasts at once.
 A double pumping session can be achieved in as little as 10 minutes, compared with 20 to 30 minutes using a single pump.
 Expressing from both breasts simultaneously has also been found to stimulate prolactin levels and increase milk production more effectively than single pumping.*

 You may also choose to use a pumping bra, which will free both your hands enabling you to use your mobile phone or computer at the same time so that you can stay in touch with friends or even work.
 A double breast pump is also the obvious option if you have twins, if breastfeeding is delayed after birth or if you and your baby are regularly separated for long periods.

 A single electric breast pump is ideal especially if you tend to express and breastfeed at the same time.
-It is also more affordable than a double electric breast pump and might also be easier to take with you when out and about.
+It is small enough to be popped into you handbag or changing bag when out and about too.